stacs-srg/valipop/docs/usage/results.md

 </dt>

 <dd>
-The tables directory contains contingency tables on birth, death, partnership, and separation.
-They are used by the analysis to validate the simulated population with the given statistics.
+The tables directory contains contingency tables for birth, death, partnership, and separation.
+They are analysed during validation of the simulated population.
 </dd>

 </dl>